finos/common-domain-model/docs/eligible-collateral-representation.md

 ### Listing

-**Used within Asset Criteria**

 Additional details may be required to describe asset characteristics related to a securities financial listing, exchange, sector or specified indices, if relevant these are used to express eligibility details in documentation and collateral profiles.
-The data type listing `ListingType` contained within `AssetCriteria` can be used to specification such listing criteria.
-This expands to three attributes that can be used individually or together :
+The following attributes on `CollateralCriteria` can be used to specification such listing criteria.

--   exchange string (0..1) Represents a filter based on the primary stock exchange facilitating the listing of companies, exchange of Stocks, Exchange traded Derivatives, Bonds, and other Securities.
+-   `ListingExchange` Represents a filter based on the primary stock exchange facilitating the listing of companies, exchange of Stocks, Exchange traded Derivatives, Bonds, and other Securities.
--   sector string (0..1) Represents a filter based on an industry sector defined under a system for classifying industry types such as 'Global Industry Classification Standard (GICS)' and 'North American Industry Classification System (NAICS) or other related industry sector reference data.
+-   `ListingSector`  Represents a filter based on an industry sector defined under a system for classifying industry types such as 'Global Industry Classification Standard (GICS)' and 'North American Industry Classification System (NAICS) or other related industry sector reference data.
--   index Index (0..1) -- Represents a filter based on an index that measures a stock market, or a subset of a stock market.
-The
-    \`Index\` data type can be used in the CDM to define an index in terms of a \`ProductIdentifier' and an enumeration identifying the index constituent type.
+-   `Index` Represents a filter based on an index that measures a stock market, or a subset of a stock market.
+The `Index` data type can be used in the CDM to define an index in terms of an `Identifier' and an enumeration identifying the index constituent type.

 ## Combining Data in Eligible Collateral